Suresh Kumar Koushal v. Naz Foundation

 Suresh Kumar Koushal & Anr. v.
 NAZ Foundation & Ors.
-(2013) is a case in which a 2 judge Supreme Court bench consisting of G. S. Singhvi and S. J. Mukhopadhaya overturned the Delhi High Court case Naz Foundation v.
+(2013) is a case in which a 2-judge bench of the Supreme Court of India consisting of G. S. Singhvi and S. J. Mukhopadhaya overturned the Delhi High Court verdict in the case Naz Foundation v.
 Govt. of NCT of Delhi and reinstated Section 377 of the Indian Penal Code.
 The Supreme Court of India decided to revisit this judgement after several curative petitions were filed against it, in 2017.
-Thereby in 2018, Navtej Singh Johar v.
-Union of India, a 5 judge bench of the Supreme Court overturned this judgement, decriminalizing homosexuality.
-But portions of Section 377 relating to sex with minors, non-consensual sexual acts such as rape, and bestiality remain in force.
+Thereby in 2018, in Navtej Singh Johar v.
+Union of India, a 5-judge bench of the Supreme Court overturned this 2-member judgement, again decriminalizing homosexuality.
+Portions of Section 377 relating to sex with minors, non-consensual sexual acts such as rape, and bestiality remain in force.

 Decision

 The judges stated that "a miniscule [sic] fraction of the country's population constitutes lesbians, gays, bisexuals or transgenders" and that the High Court had erroneously relied upon international precedents "in its anxiety to protect the so-called rights of LGBT persons".